PostHog/handbook/docs/handbook/posthog-array.md

 Repo round up should be 3 interesting repositories that may have come from HN, github trending or other source that week.

-PostHog news can cover any news about PostHog the company or any of it's employees.
+PostHog news can cover any news about PostHog the company or any of its employees.

 ## 3. Distributing the PostHog Array